Tag Archives: Animated

 Grade: A-

-Flee (2021) has the distinction of being the first film that is a documentary, an animated movie, and also classified as international since it was made in Denmark.
+Flee (2021) holds the distinction of being the first film to be a documentary, an animated movie, and classified as international, as it was made in Denmark.
 It was nominated in all three categories for icing on the cake at the Academy Awards.

 It’s a unique telling of one man’s journey out of war-torn Afghanistan as a refugee and his eventual safe destination of Denmark.
-He eventually goes to Princeton University in the United States.
+He eventually went to Princeton University in the United States.

 This is pretty impressive for a man who could have easily died in Afghanistan before he even had a fair shot.

-The film also depicts stories of his family and his realization that he is gay is made further complicated because of the country he is born in.
+The film also depicts stories of his family, and his realization that he is gay is made further complicated because of the country in which he was born.

 In this case, it never did.